rubenfonnegra/machine_learning/Sem_01/repo_configuration.md

 ## Step 5: Add changes to your fork

 - Create a blank ```example.txt``` file.
 - To start tracking this file to your repo use use the ```add``` command on git.
 You can also list multiple files and folders to start tracking or changes.
 In case you modify any existing file, you should add it to your repo to see the changes in the files.
-Only files with marked with the ```add``` command will be changed in your repository.
+Only marked files with the ```add``` command will be changed in your repository.

 ```
 !git add example.txt